anveshane/kshana-desktop/README.md

 This will:
 - Start the Electron app in development mode
-- Automatically start the bundled backend
+- Automatically start the kshana-ink backend
 - Enable hot-reload for frontend changes

 ## Building for Production